 Games are, by their nature, interactive.
 How these interactions are achieved depends on the control scheme they offer us.
-These may be designed to be simple or complex.
-They may also provide settings to ensure that things like holding down buttons, or rapidly pressing buttons aren’t a barrier from proceeding.
+Additionally, these designs may be simple or complex.
+Accessibility in video games means providing settings to ensure that things like holding down buttons, or rapidly pressing buttons, aren’t a barrier from proceeding.

 How a video game looks is an important way for us to understand what is happening in the game world.
 Different visual styles and techniques may achieve this in different ways.
 How a game signposts interactions or the way forward is important if you have a visual impairment, motion sickness or colourblind sensitivities.

 Video games also use sounds to signpost what is happening in the game.
 Whether this is a background ambience that sets the scene or hearing the footsteps of another player around a corner, audio is a crucial element of a game.
-Being able to adjust the audio for your requirements, as well as a provision of visual cues that highlight when key audio is played, is also useful.
+Being able to adjust the audio for your requirements, as well as including visual cues that highlight when key audio is played, is also useful in video game accessibility.

-With this information in hand, you can find games that are more accessible to a wide range of people.
+With this information in hand, you can find accessible video games that support a wide range of people.
 Combine this with information about the appropriate PEGI ratings and which System you have in your house, and you can find a set of games that are a lot of fun and will work for the ages of your children.